RahulModak74/QUANTUM_GRAVITY_WITH_MW/README.md

 Generates a 12‑panel figure showing latent space clusters, Einstein verification, Hawking scaling, etc.

 ---
+## 🔮 Falsifiable prediction & comparison to string theory

+The MW framework predicts a curvature‑dependent spacetime uncertainty relation:

+\[
+\Delta x \Delta t \;\ge\; \ell_P^2 \left(1 + \beta R \ell_P^2\right), \qquad \beta \approx 3.24
+\]

+This relation **was not** programmed into the synthetic data (only the flat‑space bound was).
+It emerged from the geometry of the trained manifold.

+**Why this is notable:**
+- It is a **concrete, falsifiable** prediction with a fixed numerical coefficient.
+- In contrast, string theory – after 40+ years – has not produced a unique, testable prediction at accessible energies (no supersymmetry, no extra dimensions, no specific low‑energy signature).

+Thus the MW framework is **more falsifiable** than string theory.
+Whether this prediction is correct will be decided by future experiments – but at least it *can* be decided.
 ## 📁 Repository contents (V4)

 | File | Purpose | Key fix |